penn-cnt/scalp_deep-learning/scripts/codehub/utils/audits/interface/README.md

 - **Apply to:** Apply the above settings to the data tables for the selected computer system.
 - **Shrink Path:** Due to the long filepaths, this shrinks/collapses the folders in the filepath.
 The larger the number, the more top level folders are hidden from the display.
 - **Sort by:** Sort the table values by the selected field.
 Clicking multiple times toggles between ascending and descending values.

+## Installation

+1. Download and install anaconda.
+2. Install the needed python environment using the provided environment file.
+    > conda env create --file ../envs/cnt_audit.yml
+3. Activate the conda environment
+    > conda activate cnt_audit
+4. Run the code
+    > python AUDITGUI.py

+## Modifying the default filepaths

+As this is still in development, we do not have a static location for the audit files yet.
+Please check your email if you are part of the project for where to obtain a sample audit file.

+You can change the path the GUI tries to find the data by editing the following file: [../config/auditpaths.yaml](../config/auditpaths.yaml)